 Table 1.
-Sociodemographic profile of the food handlers of the Food and Nutrition Unit (FNU) of apublic hospital in Rio de Janeiro, RJ (Brazil), in 2018.
+Sociodemographic profile of the food handlers of the Food and Nutrition Unit (FNU) of a public hospital in Rio de Janeiro, RJ (Brazil), in 2018.

 Variable Absolute frequency Percentage (%)

-Sex •
+Sex

 Female 41 82

 Male 9 18

 Age

 21-30 years 6 12

 31-40 years 9 18

 41-50 years 18 36

 More than 51 years 17 34

 Education

 Middle school (incomplete) 5 10

 Middle school graduate 9 18

 High school (incomplete) 13 26

 High school graduate 23 46

 FNU Experience

 Less than 1 year 1 2

 1-5 years 17 34

 6-10 years 17 34

 More than 10 years 15 30

 FNU Function

 Cook 7 14

 Cupbearer 35 70

 Kitchen assistant 7 14

 Pastry chef 1 2

 Most recent GHP training

 Less than 3 months ago 42 84

 3-6 months ago 8 16

-The predominance of female food handlers in the sample appears to be typical of hospital food service area.^{8,14,22} This pattern appears to be related to the fact that food care tasks have been considered traditionally as a female occupation.22 or specific qualifications for food handlers22 and most publications on collective feeding it is common to find this low level of formal education of workers, which is seen as one of the principal factors determining the transmission of foodborne diseases during meals production.27
+The predominance of female food handlers in the sample appears to be typical of hospital food service area.
+This pattern appears to be related to the fact that food care tasks have been considered traditionally as a female occupation.

-Regarding education, it was observed a prevalence of individuals with complete high school education, a profile similar to that of other studies s.^{8,14,26} In Brazil, employers do not require minimum level of education
+Regarding education, it was observed a prevalence of individuals with complete high school education, a profile similar to that of other studies $s.^{8,14,26}$ In Brazil, employers do not require minimum level of education or specific qualifications for food handlers and most publications on collective feeding it is common to find this low level of formal education of workers, which is seen as one of the principal factors determining the transmission of foodborne diseases during meals production.

 All the respondents confirmed having taken some training course in food safety, with a majority (84%) receiving training within the three months preceding the study.
 The training and qualification of food handlers are considered to be primary measures for the reduction of the risk of foodborne diseases.
-However, the type and techniques used in training play an important role in the development of safe and adequate food handling behavior and practices.^{28,29}
+However, the type and techniques used in training play an important role in the development of safe and adequate food handling behavior and practices.

 Brazilian health legislation determines food handlers to have specific GHP training.
 Resolution Nr.
 216/2004 of the Brazilian Health Regulatory Agency (Agência Nacional de Vigilância Sanitária, ANVISA) determines that all those responsible for food handling should take training courses that cover at least the following four subjects: food contaminants, foodborne diseases, hygienic food handling, and GHP.
-However, the resolution does not determine the frequency with which this training should be taken.17
+However, the resolution does not determine the frequency with which this training should be taken.

 Table 2.
-Knowledge of Good Handling Practices (GHP) of the food handlers of the Food and NutritionUnit (FNU) of a public hospital in Rio de Janeiro, RJ (Brazil), in 2018.
+Knowledge of Good Handling Practices (GHP) of the food handlers of the Food and Nutrition Unit (FNU) of a public hospital in Rio de Janeiro, RJ (Brazil), in 2018.